dandyxon/Linear-regression-model/README.md

 # Linear-regression-model
-Implementation of linear regression using different waysof optimization.
+Implementation of linear regression using different ways of optimization.